ibm-messaging/mq-cph/README.md

 # Overview

 MQ-CPH (the IBM MQ C Performance Harness) is a performance test tool for [IBM® MQ](http://www-03.ibm.com/software/products/en/ibm-mq).
+The source can be found on the [ibm-messaging GitHub](https://ibm-messaging.github.io/mq-cph).

 # Build
 After extracting the code from this repository, you can build an image with the latest version of MQ (and copy the executable and all required property files to an installation directory, e.g. ~/cph)